What We Do

 Students are expected to learn at the same pace.
-They get some information in one classroom for one hour, then the bell rings, they stop everything, and have to go on to the next classroom to learn about a completely different topic.
-There is hardly any communication or collaboration between each classroom (physics doesn't overlap with English, for instance).
+They get information in one classroom for an hour, then when the bell rings, they stop everything, move to the next classroom, and learn about a completely different subject.
+There is hardly any communication or collaboration between classes (physics doesn't overlap with English, for instance).

 Why does it work like this?
-This system was designed when the industrial revolution began.
-Suddenly, the world needed workers in factories.
+This system was designed when the Industrial Revolution began.
+Suddenly, the world needed factory workers.
 Lots of workers.

 These workers needed some basic skills: writing, counting, and more.
 The objective was to produce almost identical people, ready to work in factories.
-This was a good solution at the time.
+It was a good solution at the time.

 The World Has Changed

 However, the world has changed since the mass education system was first conceived.
-Ever heard of... the internet for instance? 😛
+Have you ever heard of the internet, for instance? 😛

 Today, knowledge is everywhere.
-It is easily accessible to everyone, but the teacher's job is still to deliver knowledge, as if they were the only source of it in the room.
+It is easily accessible to everyone, but the teacher's job is still to deliver it as if they were the only source in the room.

 Technology is evolving at a faster pace than ever before.
-This means that some of the lessons you'll learn at school will be obsolete in just a few years.
-Why do people still think that you learn at school and then execute at work?
+Some of the lessons students learn at school will be obsolete in a few years.
+Why do people still think that students learn at school and achieve at work?

 Our jobs require more creativity and problem-solving than simple execution.
-This is an important trend that traditional schools are not sufficiently taking into account.
+This is an important trend that traditional schools don't take into account.

-The key takeaway here is that, while the education system was adapted to the industrial revolution, it does not suit to the knowledge economy in which we live.
+The key takeaway here is that, while they adapted the education system to the Industrial Revolution, it doesn't work with today's knowledge economy.

-Between students and teachers because the teacher should be there to facilitate learning, guiding students without forcing them.
-Students should look on them as mentors rather than textbooks.
+The teacher should be there to facilitate learning between students and teachers, guiding students without forcing them.
+Students should look to them as mentors rather than textbooks.

-We get inspiration everyday, everywhere, from many people.
-Here are a few people and initiatives that have inspired us:
+We are inspired every day by people and things around us.
+Here are a few people and initiatives that have spurred us:

 Salman Khan (Khan Academy): for his ability to teach in a very friendly, accessible way.
-His website puts a great emphasis on mentoring.
-His story is worth checking out too!
+His website emphasizes mentoring, and his story is worth checking out!
 Read One World Schoolhouse if you want to know more.

-Benjamin Bloom: a famous educational psychologist, who discovered that combining private mentoring and mastery learning gives impressive results on students success.
-His Bloom's 2 Sigma Problem is a famous education problem, that we're trying to solve here at OpenClassrooms.
+Benjamin Bloom: a famous educational psychologist who discovered that combining private mentoring and mastery increases student success.
+His Bloom's 2 Sigma Problem is a famous education problem we're trying to solve at OpenClassrooms.
 We've written an article about this on Class Central if you want to know more!

-Maria Montessori: she developed the famous educational approach a hundred years ago that took her name.
-While directed at younger learners, her method emphasizes on student autonomy, responsibility, and learning by doing.
+Maria Montessori: who developed the famous educational approach a hundred years ago that is named after her.
+While directed at younger learners, her method emphasizes student autonomy, responsibility, and hands-on learning.

 Sudbury Valley School: a democratic school where teachers and students are equal.
-Students learn at their own pace in mixed age groups, and can learn the way they want as long as democracy in school is respected.
-It looks a bit extreme to some people because it's very different from what we're used to, but it's worth looking into!
+Students learn the way they want at their own pace in mixed-age groups - as long as they respect school democracy.
+It looks a bit extreme to some people because it's very different from what they're used to, but it's worth considering!

-We hope that you already have a better sense of what we think here at OpenClassrooms. 🙂
+We hope that you have a better sense of what we think here at OpenClassrooms. 🙂

-We don't say that everything in schools is wrong (great stuff is happening everywhere): we just say that we can go further.
+We don't say that everything in traditional classrooms is wrong (great stuff is happening everywhere): we just think we can go further.

 Here is how we imagine the education of the future at OpenClassrooms (and we're working hard to make this happen!):

 We like theory and practice.
-People need to learn by making mistakes just like children do.
-Yes, mistakes hurt, mistakes look wrong, but they are an essential part of learning.
+People learn by making mistakes, just like children.
+Yes, mistakes hurt and look wrong, but they are an essential part of learning.

 We like to start with a real project.
-Even if students don't know how to do the project, we think it's better to show them a real world situation firsthand.
-This is how they get a sense of context, which will drive up their motivation to learn the lessons they need.
+Even if students don't know what they're doing, we think it's better to show them a real-world situation.
+It’s how they get a sense of context, which will motivate them to learn the lessons they need.

-We like helping people land in a job (you already know that this is part of our vision!).
-This is one of education's core outcomes and we take this one very seriously, measuring our success by the number of students who land in a job, change career paths, etc. We focus heavily on teaching the skills people need for their future job.
+We like helping people land a job (our vision!).
+It’s one of education's core outcomes.
+We take this very seriously and measure our success by the number of students who get a job, change career paths, etc. We focus heavily on teaching the skills people need for their future.

-We like learning all life long.
+We like life-long learning.
 Education should not stop when you get a diploma.
 Why?
-Because people love to learn and because technology is evolving faster and faster... requiring us to learn new things every year and sometimes every month.
+Because people love to learn, and because technology is evolving faster and faster, requiring us to learn new things every year and sometimes every month.

 We like what we do.
 We are passionate about education, and we want to share this passion.
-This is why our courses are made by teachers who really love their subject. ❤️
+It’s why our courses are made by teachers who really love their subject. ❤️

-If you want to know more about our educational vision, we invite you to check out this TEDx video of our co-founder Mathieu Nebra:
+If you want to know more about our educational vision, check out this TEDx video by our co-founder Mathieu Nebra:

-Because our vision states that we help people find a job, we need to start with jobs.
-We have reversed the usual approach to make sure students can land a job.
+Because our vision states that we help people find a job, we need to start with them.
+We have reversed the usual approach to make sure students can land employment.
 To do this, we:

 Look for jobs in high demand.
-There are plenty of companies with staff shortages, because there aren't enough people trained to do the job (eg: programmers).
+There are plenty of companies with staff shortages because there aren't enough people trained to do the job (i.e., programmers).
 Which jobs should we prepare people for?

 Extract skills from these jobs.
 We interview professionals to understand what skills are needed to do these jobs.
 We also read the job descriptions to understand what companies are asking for.

-Create projects that let people use these skills.
-They should be based on real world problems, even if they seem a bit complex at first for beginners.
-Showing that a student has done the project should prove to an employer that they're able to use these skills.
+Create projects that allow students to use these skills.
+They should be based on real-world problems, even if they seem complex for beginners.
+Showing that a student has completed the project should demonstrate to an employer that they can use these skills.